OpenTechStrategies/torque/DESIGN.md

   update the templates defined in MediaWiki, adjust column and object permissions.

-  These users belong to the `torquedataconnect-admin` and can also upload new collections, and overwrite collections.
+  These users belong to the `torque-admin` and can also upload new collections, and overwrite collections.

 * System Administrators: These users are responsible for setting up the